tmalik258/influencer-food-map/.trae/rules/project_rules.md

 # Trae Project Rules

-This document outlines the strict rules and guidelines for running the **Trae** project, ensuring consistent port usage and proper backend management.
+This document outlines the strict rules and guidelines for running the **Nomtok** project, ensuring consistent port usage and proper backend management.
+Use Docker for backend.

 ---